 Having a 4x4 truck is handy and useful for pulling a trailer.
 What many people don’t realize is that a four-wheel drive truck often has a lower towing capacity than their two-wheel drive competitors.
 That’s because of the extra weight the four-wheel drive adds to the pickup.
 They also tend to be less fuel efficient when compared with a two-wheel drive pickup.
 While the towing capacity might be less, you could end up in a world of trouble trying to get up the slippery boat ramp or a hill with loose gravel with your two-wheel drive truck.
 Even driving on soft ground could mean trouble for these vehicles.
 If you can handle the lower towing ability, the four-wheel drive pickup is your more capable option.
 Any of those above situations should be no issue for your 4x4.
 Even with the trailer in tow, you should be able to climb right out of a sticky situation.
 If you plan to go off-road at all, you have no better option than a four-wheel drive pickup truck.

 Picking the best truck for towing goes beyond what the tow capacity is.
 There are many more factors to involve in the decision-making process.
 With so many factors to think about, it’s crucial you take the time to make the choice that works best for your needs; not necessarily what the popular reviews are.
 The only time that the numbers should trump your other needs is if you’re pulling heavy trailers on a consistent basis.
 The best trucks for towing are the ones that are rated to haul your load and offer the solution to your other needs as well.
-Don’t forget –once you purchase the best truck for towing – make sure you protect it with Durabak
+Don’t forget –once you purchase the best truck for towing – make sure you protect your truck with Durabak

 .
 We have more than 18 colors to fully customize your vehicle with.
 Our weather-resistant, waterproof and durable formula can’t be beaten.
 Just ask the United States Navy who they trust.